JasonHiebel/latex.makefile/README.md

 2. any files on which you want to condition recompilation must exist in the directory structure rooted at the directory in which the makefile exists.

 Place a copy of the makefile in the root directory of your project.
 Feel free to rename the file to suit your needs; if you rename it to be "Makefile" or "makefile" so that it will automatically be recognized by make.
-Alternatively you are free to use make with the -f, --file, or --makefile flags to specify latex.makefile as your makefile.
+Alternatively you are free to use make with the -f or --file flags to specify latex.makefile as your makefile.

 Next we must specify the name of the main .tex file.
 This will serve as the project name for the purposes of compilation.
 Let consider a hypothetical resume document which uses resume.tex as the primary .tex file.
 At the beginning of the makefile you would add the line